Back to Work: Coping with Cancer in the Workplace

 However, we’ve all learned to play the C card a bit closer to our chests when it comes to work.
 My mother now faithfully documents each doctor’s visit with her employer as required by the 1993 Family Medical Leave Act (FMLA), which allows employees to take time off to care for a sick relative.
 But she doesn’t offer anything beyond the required information.

 Roswell Park patients can also find support in the Psychosocial Oncology department.
-Says Sue Sharcot, LCSW-R, a senior medical social worker in the department, "We can answer questions about what [patients and families] should tell their employer, and [help them get] prepared for that conversation.”
+Says Sue Sharcot, LCSW-R, formerly of Roswell Park, "We can answer questions about what [patients and families] should tell their employer, and [help them get] prepared for that conversation.”

 Beyond that, how you handle things is up to you.
 Ultimately, each person’s track record should determine how you talk to them, regardless of how dire your situation may feel to you.
 Yes, a treatment is a legitimate reason to call in sick to work, but will your difficult boss react with sympathy, or suspicion?
 Be realistic.
 When cancer inevitably comes between you and your work, sometimes it’s best to keep things simple: “I’m taking tomorrow off for personal reasons.”